marekrei/semgraph/README.md

 The Prefuse library needs to be included for the visualisation: <http://prefuse.org/>

 The JUnit library needs to be included for the unit tests: <http://junit.sourceforge.net/>

+Tikz-dependency library is needed to convert the LaTeX representation to pdf: <http://sourceforge.net/projects/tikz-dependency/>

 Here is some example code for reading in graphs from the input file, printing out information about their nodes and edges, and running the visualiser.